Stability and Generalization of Bilevel Programming in Hyperparameter Optimization: Introduction

 On the one hand, Eq.~\eqref{eqn:informal} and Eq.~\eqref{eqn:informal_cv} suggest that with a large $T$,\footnote{Every hyperparameter considered corresponds to a loop for the inner level optimization, which is the computational bottleneck in HO.
 Therefore, for fairness, we assume UD and CV share the same $T$ by default.} CV has a much lower risk of overfitting than UD.
 On the other hand, the dependence of Eq.~\eqref{eqn:informal_cv} on $m$ is $\mathcal{O}\left( \sqrt{\frac{1}{m}} \right)$, which is worse than that of UD.
 Furthermore, as discussed before, probably UD has a much lower validation risk than CV.
 Indeed, we show that CV with random search suffers from the curse of dimensionality.
 These analyses may explain the superior performance of UD~\cite{liu2018darts}, especially when we have a reasonable choice of $T$, a sufficiently large $m$ and a sufficiently high-dimensional hyperparameter space.

-The last contribution of the paper is to present a regularized UD algorithm in Section~\ref{sec:reg_gd} and prove that both a weight decay term of the parameter in the inner level and that of the hyperparameter in the outer level can increase the stability of the UD algorithms.
+Our third main contribution is to present a regularized UD algorithm in Section~\ref{sec:reg_gd} and prove that both a weight decay term of the parameter in the inner level and that of the hyperparameter in the outer level can increase the stability of the UD algorithms.
 Thus, the generalization performance will probably improve if the terms do not hurt the validation risk too much.

-Experiments presented in Section~\ref{sec:exp} validate our theory findings.
+Finally, experiments presented in Section~\ref{sec:exp} validate our theory findings.
 In particular, we reproduce the mysterious behaviours of UD (e.g., overfitting to the validation data) observed in~\cite{franceschi2018bilevel}, which can be explained via Eq.~\eqref{eqn:informal}.
 Besides, we empirically compare UD and CV and analyze their performance via Eq.~\eqref{eqn:informal} and Eq.~\eqref{eqn:informal_cv}.
 Further, we show the promise of the regularization terms in both levels.